-- Fill the bed with good-quality potting soil or compost, and rake the surface smooth and level.
+- Fill the bed with good-quality garden soil and compost, and rake the surface smooth and level.
 Remove any rocks or debris.

-- Plants in raised beds may be spaced a little closer together because fertilizer and manure can be concentrated in the small gardening area.
+- Plants in raised beds may be spaced a little closer together because there's no need to allow for walking space as in a row garden.

-- Plant lettuce by poking holes in the soil with your finger at 6" intervals, and sprinkle a few seeds into each hole.
+- Plant lettuce by poking holes in the soil with your finger at 6-inch intervals, and sprinkle a few seeds into each hole.
 Once the seeds germinate, thin to one seedling per hole.